 The Sync-on-Green input operates in two steps.
 First, it sets a baseline clamp level off of the incoming video signal with a negative peak detector.
 Second, it sets the sync trigger level to a programmable level (typically 150 mV) above the negative peak.
-The Sync-on-Green input must be ac-coupled to the Green analog input through its own capacitor, as shown in Figure 3.
-The value of the capacitor must be 1 nF \pm 20%.
+The Sync-on-Green input must be ac-coupled to the green analog input through its own capacitor as shown below in Figure 3.
+The value of the capacitor must be 1 nF $\pm$ 20%.
 If Sync-on-Green is not used, this connection is not required.
-Note that the Sync-on-Green signal is always negative polarity.
+(Note: The Sync on Green signal is always negative polarity.)